SMaciej/MyTaskREST/README.md

 # MyTaskREST
-Simple school project for PiS classes.
+Simple school project.

-You have to run REST API server included in "WebAPI" catalog first.
+You have to run REST API server included in "Server" catalog first.